 “Sin is any want of conformity unto, or transgression of, the law of God.”

 In the garden, God gave mankind a law—don’t eat from the fruit.
 They transgressed it and sinned.
-Today, we continue to break God’s law—written in His word and on our conscience as a moral compass.
-It is why we lie, steal, cheat, murder, fornicate, lust, and envy.
+Today, we continue to break God’s law—both written in His word and on our conscience as a moral compass so that we are without excuse.

+The answer is, because we all have a sin nature—rebellion inside our hearts that causes us to do the things we know are wrong.
 Since the Fall of mankind into sin, we’re all born sinners, children of wrath with a sinful nature that inclines us toward evil.
+This is the diagnosis the Bible gives to us.

 “And you were dead in the trespasses and sins in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience—among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.”